Allison Monaghan McGuire: Founder & CEO

-Allison founded Walc to fulfill her vision of a walkable world.
+A serial entrepreneur and skilled storyteller, Allison created Walc to fulfill her vision of a walkable world.

-Allison is an internationally acclaimed entrepreneur, belonging to organizations such as Vista Caballo, Women's Startup Lab, and Thousand Network.
+Allison is an internationally acclaimed entrepreneur, belonging to organizations such as Vista Caballo, Women's Startup Lab, Summit, and Dreamers//Doers.
 She was the Big Apple Entrepreneur Awards' 2016 Emerging Entrepreneur nominee and is a Fellow with the Rockwood Leadership Institute, a Partner at the Truman National Security Project, and a HRC member.

-Allison has guest lectured and presented at SXSW, Plug & Play, BMW iVentures, NJ Tech, NYU, CUNY, Georgetown University, Columbia University, Mississippi State University, the Coalition for Queens, the East Harlem School, the Chandler School, and Mayfield Senior School.
-A former award-winning actor, she obtained a degree in Theatre Arts and Political Science from Boston University.
+In 2015, Allison served as a WeWork spokesperson.
+She has delivered keynote speeches, guest lectured, and presented at China's Global Business Innovation Summit, SXSW, Plug & Play, BMW iVentures, NJ Tech, NYU, CUNY, Georgetown University, Columbia University, Mississippi State University, the Coalition for Queens, the East Harlem School, Mayfield Senior School, Pharrell’s charity From One Hand to Another at Soundview Academy, and the Chandler School.
+A former award-winning actress, Allison obtained a degree in Theatre Arts and Political Science from Boston University.

 Andrew is the lead designer for the Walc brand as well as UI/UX designer for the app.
 He excels in all things creative, having worked professionally in various industries, and for clients of all walks of life.
 Because of his diverse experience, he brings a wide range of design opportunities to the projects he takes on.

 Right out of high school he co-founded Poison Carousel, a branding company for local bands and artist in the LA music scene.
 Since then he’s freelanced for Tool, Rattlehead, Sandbag, the Merch Collective, and other prominent figures in the music industry.